The Flute Examiner is an online publication & newsletter about the flute & flute pedagogy.

 Keith Hanlon,

-Keith has always loved being creative and is equally at home in the concert hall as he is in his wood shop.
-Like Amanda, he loves organizing things although he can sometimes obsess about putting labels on everything in sight.
+Keith has always been creative and is equally at home in the concert hall as he is in his wood shop.
+He loves organizing things although he can sometimes obsess about putting labels on everything in sight.

-Keith was born in Pennsylvania but now currently lives in Coralville, IA with his fiancé, their Labrador retriever, Jackson, and their little princess, Harper (cat).
+Keith was born in Hollidaysburg, Pennsylvania but lives in Iowa City, Iowa with his fiancé and their cats, Harper and Jester, and their dog, Ginger.
 He enjoys woodworking and makes flute stands and custom pens out of exotic woods.

 Keith earned his doctorate from West Virginia University and is an Army veteran.
 He enjoys teaching flute and co-founded the Queen City Flute Workshops, the Queen City Flute Choir, and the Iowa City Flute Choir.
-He is the former flute instructor at Frostburg State University and Fairmont State University and has previously held positions at Virginia Commonwealth University and John Tyler Community College.
-He has recorded with the Keystone Winds and performed with Mountainside Baroque, the Richmond Symphony, The Richmond Philharmonic, the Allegany Symphony Orchestra, and is currently the principal flute of the Ottumwa Symphony.
-Keith works for Flute Authority as an Educational Consultant and Flute and Piccolo Technician and is an artist and clinician for Trevor James Flutes.
+He previously taught applied flute and aural skills at Frostburg State University and Fairmont State University and has previously held positions at Virginia Commonwealth University and John Tyler Community College.
+He has recorded with the Keystone Winds and performed with Mountainside Baroque, the Richmond Symphony, The Richmond Philharmonic, Allegany Symphony Orchestra, Maryland Winds, and is currently the principal flute of the Ottumwa Symphony and flutist for the Derecho Winds Quintet.
+Keith works for Flute Authority as an Educational Consultant and Flute and Piccolo Technician, is on the Low Flutes Committee for the NFA, and is an artist and clinician for Trevor James Flutes.

 Contact Keith at 9mmpiccolo[at]thefluteexaminer.com